OpenDreamKit/OpenDreamKit.github.io/_posts/2019-06-28-WomenInSage.md

 ![Have you started (or carried on) any project that could lead to more research and development in the future?
 I have started things and will try to follow up: 44.4%.
 I have started things and will definitely follow up: 38.9%.
 Nothing: 11.1%. carrying on things that should be follow up: 5.6%](/public/images/womenInSage2/projects.png){:class="img-responsive"}

 All of this happened in a very casual and welcoming atmosphere.
-We used the common rooms of the house to work.
-We cooked international, vegetarian friendly meals (some participants had brought food and recipes from their home countries).
+We used the common room of the main house to work.
+We cooked international, vegetarian friendly meals using delicious ingredients from Crete.
+We took nice walks around the village and perfect ice-creams.
 We got to know each other and shared more than code.
 All participants agreed that it was a very positive experience.